-Introduction:
+Introduction: After we figure out the rought outline, please ask Sandrine to read to correct English problems.
+I’ll do a final pass of course, but in the meantime, please try to bring it up to the standards of your normal papers.

 Gene Regulatory Networks are key to understand the living cell behavior.
 Very successful studies have been performed in prokaryotes.
-These models are able to predict genome-wide variations in untested environmental conditions and regulatory genes involved [1, 2].
-However, this is rather limited when comes multi-cellular organisms or even eukaryotic cells as compared to prokaryotes.
+These models are able to predict genome-wide variations in untested environmental conditions and regulatory genes involved [what is “involved” doing here?]
+[1, 2].
+[I think this general discussion of prokaryotic vs. eukaryotic cells doesn’t need to be here.
+Isn’t it general knowledge?
+Let’s quickly get to the point.
+So cut from here] However, this is rather limited when comes multi-cellular organisms or even eukaryotic cells as compared to prokaryotes.
 Indeed, prokaryotic sequence-specific DNA-binding transcription factors often recognize binding sites longer than 12 base-pairs (bp) [3, 4], whereas binding sites for eukaryotic transcription factors are usually shorter, 5 to 10 bp long [5].
 Some hypotheses propose, that a combinatorial mechanism composed of factors that recognize short sequences is probably a more efficient way (requires a reduced number of factors) for selectively regulating the expression of tens of thousands of genes, than a mechanism based upon factors that are each dedicated to control a small number of genes and operate through longer target sites (as in prokaryotes).
 This is also why eukaryotes networks are probably several order of complexity above prokaryotes ones.

 Moreover, high throughput transcriptomic techniques recently allowed investigating the transcriptomic state under many environmental conditions.
 Network inference has become a scientific challenge that tends to predict targets controlled by a particular TF.
 The union of all the interactions of this kind (TF Target), is called herein GRN.
 Many inference techniques have been developed that use only gene expression data [5-8], or several layers of information [2, 9-12].
 These approaches helped to deepen our knowledge in biology in several different organisms; including into Arabidopsis.
 This is what we are proposing to review herein in the first part of this work.
 We particularly emphasize the role of kinetic data to understand GRNs.
 In a second part of this work we propose in silico results in order to determine best practices to minimize cost of experiments when maximizing the power of currently available machine algorithms.
-This article focusses on inference of causality in genomics, but its techniques apply to any setting (whether in plants or other species) in which elements may singly or collectively affect others.
-The article consists of three parts: 1.
+This article focusses on inference of causality in genomics, but its techniques apply to any setting (whether in plants or other species) in which elements may singly or collectively affect others. [cut to here] The article consists of three parts: 1.
 A review of efforts to use time series and other data to infer regulatory edges, showing the kinds of biological insights that can be obtained.
 2. A description and a categorization of the experimental methods that are used.
 3. An in-silico exploration using the DREAM framework to determine questions of practical interest, notably how to plan experiments to gain the maximum insight from each experiment.

 I) Successful stories in the field of plant science to learn GRN and their behavior over time.